 - Take part in an online health and fitness program.
 This means you can exercise when it suits you – no paying for missed Personal Training sessions or missing classes at the gym because of an unexpected babysitter / snotty nose / food vs clothes situation.
 The support that comes from these types of programs is also great motivation to keep going, having a little online community and knowing you are not alone is priceless.

 - Make the children part of your exercise plan.
-Head out of the door and walk, play tag, race; they will love it just as much as your waistline will.
+Head out of the door and walk, play tag, race.
+The kids will love it just as much as your waistline will.

 - Cook with the kids.
 Healthy recipes can be fun and rewarding for both parties.